bacpop/PopPUNK/docs/options.rst

      --mash MASH           Location of mash executable
      --threads THREADS     Number of threads to use during database querying [default = 1]
-     --version             show program's version number and exit
+     --no-stream           Use temporary files for mash dist interfacing.
+Reduce memory use/increase disk use for large datasets --version             show program's version number and exit